quietfanatic/verdant-fang/README.md

   - Ctrl-Q or Alt-F4: Boss Key! (immediately save and exit; next time you open the game it will start paused at the same moment)

-You can change the controls by editing `save/settings.ayu` (you must run the game once to generate the file).
+You can change the controls by editing `save/settings.ayu` with a text editor (you must run the game once to generate the file).

 ### Options

-Detailed explanation of the in-game options:
+Here's a detailed explanation of the in-game options.

   - Checkpoints: Controls how many checkpoints there are, thereby controlling the amount of frustration the player experiences.
 "Lots" means one at just about every room, "some" means one about every 2 to 3 rooms, and "none"